neilcalgary/Project-AG/README.md

 Another smart garden project

 The goal of Project AG is to build a smart gardening system that is simple and fun.
-The system monitors the soil and environment including moisture, temperature and humidity; and it automatically waters the plants and controls the air temperature based on knowledge data.
+The system monitors the soil and environment including moisture, temperature and humidity; and it automatically waters the plants and controls the air temperature based on known and collected data.

 ## Project Overview
 系统包括